brionmario/wfwf-jquery-mobile-fe/README.md

  ├── gulpfile.babel.js              * main buld configuration file. contains all the gulp tasks.
  ├── LICENSE.md                     * licensing information
  ├── package.json                   * contains all the npm scripts for building, running, deploying etc. and contains all the dependencies
- └── README.md                      * Readme file for the repository
+ ├── Procfile                       * contains commands to be executed by heroku at app startup └── README.md                      * Readme file for the repository

 ```